cmfcmf/ic-pinout-diagram-generator/README.md

 All code (except for code in `src/chips`) should be formatted using prettier by running `npm run format`.

 In development, the bottom right of your screen will show a green "lag radar" that is used to visualize "lag" when rendering (e.g., when toggling different ic functions on and off).

+**Please note that changes to the CSS files are not currently hot reloaded.
+You need to reload your browser manually after making changes to CSS.**

 ## LICENSE